raspberrypilearning/sense-hat-marble-maze/en/step_8.md

 ![Call the move marble function](images/call-function-move-marble.png)

 - Save and run your code, then move the Sense HAT to change the pitch.

 --- collapse ---
 ---
 title: What happens on the screen?
 ---
+The marble does not exactly behave as we would like it to!

 ![Marble goes wrong](images/wrong-marble.gif)